davidschober/recipes/index.md

 FILLING

+* 1½ cups heavy cream, chilled
+* ½ cup confectioners' sugar
 * ¼ cup unsweetened cocoa
 * 2 teaspoons instant coffee
 * 1 teaspoon vanilla extract
-* 1½ cups heavy cream, chilled
-* ½ cup confectioners' sugar
 * Candied cherries, angelica

-Note: Let egg whites warm to room temperature -about 1 hour.
+Note: Let egg whites warm to room temperature, about 1 hour.
 You may make the Chocolate Log a week ahead, then freeze it, wrapped in foil.
 Let stand at room temperature to thaw for about 1 hour before serving.

 ### Directions